Table of Contents

 Here is an example of a raw light frame of M33 at a very dark site:

-The brown cast is highly favorable; it indicates a very dark site.
+This is a very dark site.
 The galaxy is indeed a bluish tint.
-The image is vignetted as expected, and it’s also worth noting that I was not attentive in keeping the correct backfocus distance here, so the astigmatism (“swirling” rotation of the stars on the outer edges) and magnification are not to be compared to what is advertised or expected.
+The image is vignetted as expected, and it’s also worth noting that I was not attentive in keeping the correct backfocus distance here, so the astigmatism (“swirling” rotation of the stars on the outer edges) and effective focal length are not to be compared to what is advertised or expected.

 After aggressive background extraction with dynamic background extractor, I was able to manage it fairly well in this image.
 Here’s a final result with this data:

-Other scenarios were not so easy to handle, especially when the total integration time gets greater Even with dithering, these large artifacts really “add up” and get “amplified” in the stack (not literally so, but that’s the main effect).
+Other scenarios were not so easy to handle, especially when the total integration time gets greater Even with dithering, these large artifacts really “add up” and get “amplified” in the stack.
 Let’s take some worst cases.
 Here is M13, with flat calibration, stacked, background neutralization, and automatic background extractor applied:

 Aggressive background extraction still produced a nice result that I like, however!